rancilhac/Genome-Wide-Phylogenies.github.io/Sliding-windows.md

+---
-# Calulating phylogenetic trees in sliding windows
+title: Calulating phylogenetic trees in sliding windows
+---

 In the first part of this tutorial, we will calculate phylogenetic trees in sliding windows along a chromosome.